 Flea shampoos don't provide anything to protect your dog from re-infestation.
 In a real flea infestation, your entire house will be hiding the little buggers, so they will get back on your dog in no time.

 Use dog flea shampoos for immediate relief if your dog is really riddled with tons of fleas.
-Meanwhile, use one of the other method on this list to prevent the fleas from coming back.
+Meanwhile, use one of the other methods on this list to prevent the fleas from coming back.

 4. Frontline Plus

 Frontline Plus is the first so-called spot-on flea control medication.
-It’s called spot-on because you apply it to a single spot between your dog’s shoulder blades, which was found to have the most effect against fleas.
+It's called spot-on because you apply it to a single spot between your dog's shoulder blades, which was found to have the most effective against fleas.

-Spot-on medications are considered one of the best dog flea treatments as they are far more effective than the outdated flea collars/powders/shampoos.
+Spot-on medications are considered one of the best dog flea treatments as they are far more effective than outdated flea collars/powders/shampoos.

 However, Merial Frontline Plus Flea and Tick Control is one of the older spot-on options, and some dog owners claim it just isn't as good as it used to be.
 Whether this is because fleas have evolved an immunity, or because Frontline has changed their formula, you are probably better off with one of the other spot-on medications later in this list.

-That is the same outcome as you get from using flea shampoo bath with your dog, so unless bathing your dog is easier than feeding him a pill, you should probably consider Capstar for Dogs Tablets the superior option.
+That is the same outcome as you get from using a flea shampoo bath with your dog, so unless bathing your dog is easier than feeding him a pill, you should probably consider Capstar for Dogs Tablets as the superior option.
 The pills are cheap, too.

-Unfortunately, similarly to dog flea shampoos, Capstar doesn’t provide any lasting poison for your dog’s fleas, and is definitely not the best dog flea treatment you can buy.
+Unfortunately, similarly to dog flea shampoos, Capstar doesn't provide any lasting poison for your dog's fleas and is definitely not the best dog flea treatment you can buy.

-However, if your house is infested, you can combine Capstar with one of the other methods on this list; otherwise your fleas will be re-infested in a matter of days.
+However, if your house is infested, you can combine Capstar with one of the other methods on this list; otherwise, your fleas will be re-infested in a matter of days.